budhwarstuti/MechaCar_Statistical_Analysis/README.md

 * The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?
-* As per the total summary for all three lots, the manufacturing data meets the requirement of the variance below 100 psi.
+* Ans: As per the total summary for all three lots, the manufacturing data meets the requirement of the variance below 100 psi.
 But when we look at the individual lot sumarries, we find that lot 1 and 2 meet the variance requirements whereas lot 3 is way above the 100 psi limit.

 ## **T-Tests on Suspension Coils**
 T-test overall